tabualhsan/Dow-Jane/README.md

 * Users can see Stock price fluctuation through an interactive chart that shows 24 months of monthly price data
 * Users can view what stocks currently have a women lead CEO in the S&P 500
 * Users can learn more about individual women lead CEO's categorized by their company

+## <a name="Acknowledgments"></a>Acknowledgments

+I want to thank my family, my husband and everyone at Hackbright Academy from my instructors, advisors, mentors and fellow hackbright classmates for being with my on this journey.
+I have learned so much since last August 2020 when I decided to make the switch in my career to tech.
+It has given me more than becoming a software engineer, I have found myself through this career and excited to build a better tomorrow with it.

 ## <a name="developer"></a>About the Developer